 What is Redlining?

 In the United States and Canada, redlining is the discriminatory and unethical practice of systematic denial of providing services, particularly financial services, to residents of certain neighborhoods or communities associated with a certain racial or ethnic group.
-The denial of services can be accomplished directly (e.g., prohibiting the grant of loans to a certain racial group) or indirectly (e.g., imposing higher interest rates for the borrowers from a certain racial group).
+The denial of services can be accomplished directly (e.g., prohibiting the granting of loans to a certain racial group) or indirectly (e.g., imposing higher interest rates for the borrowers from a certain racial group).

 Redlining is typically associated with the denial to provide various financial services such as banking or insurance.
 However, there are other examples of such unethical practices associated with other services, including healthcare and retail.